-Whether or not you plan to attend the meeting, please act as soon as possible to vote your shares.
+Whether or not you plan to attend the virtual meeting, please act as soon as possible to vote your shares.
 Your prompt voting may save us the expense of following up with a second mailing.
-Beginning on or about April 28, 2017, we are sending proxy materials to stockholders of record on April 13, 2017.
+Beginning on or about May 11, 2020, we are sending proxy materials to stockholders of record at the close of business on April 29, 2020.
 If your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, you are considered, with respect to those shares, the "stockholder of record."
-We are sending a Notice Regarding the Availability of Proxy Materials (the "Notice") to beneficial owners of our stock beginning on or about April 28, 2017.
+We are sending a Notice Regarding the Availability of Proxy Materials (the "Notice") to beneficial owners of our stock beginning on or about May 11, 2020.
 If your shares are held in a stock brokerage account or by a bank or other holder of record (a "brokerage firm"), you are considered the "beneficial owner" of the shares held in street name.
-Beneficial owners may view proxy materials online, and may also request and receive a paper or e-mail copy of the proxy materials by following the instructions provided in the Notice.
+Beneficial owners may view proxy materials online and may also request and receive a paper or e-mail copy of the proxy materials by following the instructions provided in the Notice.